Biden and Modi are looking to tighten US-India ties as concerns over China rise

 "It's a violation of the law.
 And that's where I put that map," Harris told the AP.

 The U.S. government outreach goes beyond Biden.
-Treasury Secretary Janet Yellen told reporters on Friday that the G-20 is her fourth trip to India in the past year, making it the country she's visited most.
-Yellen said India has shown leadership in helping to provide loans to developing nations as well as provide debt relief when needed.
+U.S. Treasury Secretary Janet Yellen told reporters on Friday during her fourth trip to India in the past year, that India has shown leadership in helping provide loans to developing nations as well as needed debt relief.

-The White House has been tight-lipped about what, if any, major announcements will come out of Biden's latest talks with Modi.
+The White House has been tight-lipped about what will come out of Biden's latest talks with Modi.
 But the administration seems eager to build on the momentum from the June state visit, which included announcements on climate, health care and space as well as some major private sector projects.

 The two sides set the groundwork for U.S.-based General Electric to partner with India-based Hindustan Aeronautics to produce jet engines for Indian aircraft in India and the sale of U.S.-made armed MQ-9B SeaGuardian drones.
 U.S.-based Micron Technology agreed to build a $2.75 billion semiconductor assembly and test facility in India, with Micron spending more than $800 million and India financing the rest.
 The administration also plans to discuss civil nuclear issues.